 The 3rd Scientific Electoral Experts Debates on “Accessibility of the electoral process” took place on 16 February 2021 online.

 The Debates addressed accessibility of the electoral process, which is essential for the implementation of the universal suffrage - one of the main principles of electoral law.
 The online event approached accessibility from a conceptual point of view and not only as a practical issue, and therefore goes beyond physical accessibility.
 The reports submitted to the conference will be published in the Romanian Journal of Electoral Studies.

 Electoral assistance missions

-This joint programme is called the ‘Programmatic Cooperation Framework’ (“the PCF”) and follows a prior co-operation programme also addressed to the Eastern Partnership countries.
-Five priority areas (or “themes”) of cooperation were identified with the European Union for the PCF.
-Under these five themes, there is a component devoted to the electoral field where the Venice Commission is particularly active through the organisation of seminars, training workshops and thematic regional conferences.
-Among other partners, the Venice Commission assists the central election commissions of the beneficiary countries in improving their organisational and legal capacities.
+This joint programme is called the ‘Partnership for Good Governance’ (“PGG”) and follows a prior co-operation programme also addressed to the Eastern Partnership countries.
+Five priority areas (or “themes”) of co-operation were identified with the European Union for the PGG.
+Under these five themes, there was a component devoted to the electoral field where the Venice Commission was particularly active through the organisation of seminars, training workshops and thematic regional conferences.
+Besides the opinion in the electoral field, the Venice Commission assisted the central election commissions of the beneficiary countries in improving their organisational and legal capacities.

 Among the activities organised by the Venice Commission as part of the PGG, the following can be mentioned (besides the opinions of the Venice Commission):

 - A regional conference on the misuse of administrative resources during the elections (Tbilisi, 30-31 October 2017);

 - Training workshops on electoral disputes in Georgia (15-20 September 2017);